zer0cache/matic-docs/docs/pos/contracts/stakingmanager.md

 ```

 - Allows validators to update signer address(which is used to validate blocks on Polygon chain and checkpoint sigs on stakeManager)
-- Once slashing is implemented there will be cap on how many times a validator can change signer key.

 ### topUpForFee